Social Media and Family Law: How Facebook Can Affect Your Child Custody Case

 When a court makes a parenting order, it does so with the child’s best interests in mind.

-Any social media posts that show a parent acting irresponsibly or violently will undoubtedly be taken into account when looking at parenting arrangements.
+Social media and family law have intersected when a post shows a parent acting irresponsibly or violently will undoubtedly be taken into account when looking at parenting arrangements.
 Any threatening or disparaging comments made on social media may also be used in evidence.

 While using social media to publish responsible, appropriate, and friendly posts is always advisable, if you are involved in a current or upcoming family law case, it is more important than ever.